How Candace Negotiated to Close a Big Pay Gap

 C: Well, it just so happened that I was coming up on my 6 month performance review, and I told my boss that I found this information and wanted to see what she thought about it.
 To her credit, she seemed surprised and shocked as well, and felt it was an honest oversight.

-I was fortunate in that I was then offered a promotion and I took that as an opportunity to re-negotiate my salary.
-I thought back to all I learned at Bossed Up Bootcamp last summer and launched into the conversation with confidence.
+I was then offered a promotion and I took that as an opportunity to negotiate my salary.
+I thought back to all I learned at Bossed Up Bootcamp about assertively communicating like a leader and launched into the conversation with confidence.

 E: Excellent!
 What did they offer?